goldfirere/singletons/README.md

 * Boolean equality is implemented in the type family `(==)` (in the `PEq` class) and the `(%==`) method (in the `SEq` class).
-  See the `Data.Singletons.Prelude.Eq` module for more information.
+  See the `Data.Singletons.Prelude.Eq` module from `singletons-base` for more information.

 * Propositional equality is implemented through the constraint `(~)`, the type `(:~:)`, and the class `SDecide`.
-See modules `Data.Type.Equality` and `Data.Singletons.Decide` for more information.
+See modules `Data.Type.Equality` and `Data.Singletons.Decide` from `singletons` for more information.

 Which one do you need?
 That depends on your application.
 Boolean equality has the advantage that your program can take action when two types do _not_ equal,